Meet 3 Historically Important Flying Boats

 Short S.30—Empire Boat

 The origins of the Empire boats lay in an Air Ministry need for passenger and mail carriers that could service the colonies, particularly making the connection to Australia.
-The S.30 series, Cabot, Caribou, Clyde, and Connemara, fitted with in-flight refueling equipment and extra fuel tanks, could be used for transatlantic airmail service.
+The S.30 series, Cabot, Caribou, Clyde, and Connemara, fitted with in-flight refuelling equipment and extra fuel tanks, could be used for transatlantic airmail service.

 Sikorsky VS-44